 The Thalidomide tragedy will always be a part of our company’s history.
 We deeply regret the wide-ranging consequences for the people affected by Thalidomide and their families.
 We will never forget what happened.

 In this article, we aim to provide an overview of the Thalidomide tragedy in Germany.
 What is Thalidomide and what is it used for?
 What happened in the “Thalidomide trial” and what were the consequences?
 And what is being done today for people affected by Thalidomide?

 The history of the Thalidomide tragedy is multi-faceted and complex.
 For this reason, we have taken great care to include different perspectives in the presentation and to back up the most important events in this text with external sources.

 What was Thalidomide and what was it used for?

 Thalidomide was a sleep aid and sedative sold in many countries around the world.
 In Germany, the drug was sold between 1957 and 1961 under the name of “Contergan”.
-The medication was also taken by women for morning sickness during pregnancy because doctors found Thalidomide to have a positive effect.
+The medication was also taken by women for morning sickness during pregnancy.
 However, Grünenthal itself did not promote taking the medication for morning sickness.

 As became known in November 1961, the drug caused severe deformities in newborn children if it was taken between the 34th and 50th day of pregnancy, counting from the first day of the last menstrual cycle.